• Deutsch English

 Caves / rocky outcrops

 Even in ancient times, caves offered protection from the weather and served as a place of residence, sacrifice, burial and treasure.
 The search in caves is very promising!
-The furthest, lowest corners and rock wall slits deserve a closer look.
+The deepest, lowest corners and rock wall slits deserve a closer look.
 Caution!
 Never enter caves between October and April, many caves are hibernating places for bats, if they are disturbed they will die miserably!
 Help to protect these wonderful and rare animals!
 Also observe the necessary safety measures.
 There are many good cave guides available in bookshops.

 Springs and moors

 Many springs and moors were already sacred to the Germanic tribes and sacrifices were made to the gods at these sites for a variety of reasons that are assumed today.
 Even human sacrifices were made at the springs until the early Middle Ages.
-Only in the course of Christianisation were these barbaric rituals banned and made punishable.
+Only in the course of Christianization were these barbaric rituals banned and made punishable.

 Ancient battlefields